WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 • Ensure that every effort is made to establish effective working relationships with parents, carers and colleagues from other agencies

-• Include opportunities in the PSHE or SRE curriculum for children to develop the skills they need to recognise and stay safe from abuse:
+• Include opportunities in the PSHE or RSEHE curriculum for children to develop the skills they need to recognise and stay safe from abuse:

 - recognising and managing risks including online, sexual exploitation, sexting and running away as well as radicalisation

 - developing healthy relationships and awareness of domestic violence, and abuse which is linked to ‘honour’ such as female genital mutilation and forced marriage, bullying and peer on peer abuse

 - recognising how pressure from others can affect their behaviour

 - knowing that as a school we will act swiftly to address any concerns related to serious violence, gang and knife crime or child on child sexual violence or sexual harassment incidents